 #4 Reason you need to become a certified coach:

 Your clients probably want you to be certified.
 According to a survey by the ICF, 84% of actual coaching clients said coaching credentials were "important" or "very important" to them.
-This flies in the face of what some coaches say, which is that clients don't care about certification.
+This runs contrary to what some coaches say, which is that clients don't care about certification.
 Evidently most do, and the numbers go up according to region, with 91% of the general public (not just actual coaching clients) in Latin America stating that certification is important.
 Not only that, but according to SCM's own survey, 82.8% of professional coaches said they would feel more competitive if they were certified and 76% said they would sign on more paying clients.

 #5 Reason you need to become a certified coach: